Agent Skills: Spec Author Skill

 Step 4: Identify Dependencies

-List other workstreams this depends on:
+List other spec slices, modules, or external systems this work depends on:

 dependencies: